ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 		view.editable.bind( 'isReadOnly' ).to( editingRoot );
 		view.editable.bind( 'isFocused' ).to( editor.editing.view.document );
 		view.editable.name = editingRoot.rootName;

+		// Register editable element so it is available via getEditableElement() method. this._editableElements.set( view.editable.name, view.editable.element );

 		// Setup the existing, external Bootstrap UI so it works with the rest of the editor. this._setupBootstrapToolbarButtons();